ovn-org/ovn-kubernetes/README.md

 administrator to limit the external hosts that a pod in a project can access.
 The EgressFirewall object rules apply to all pods that share the namespace with the egressfirewall object.

+[Egress Service](./docs/egress-service.md) The Egress Service feature enables the egress traffic of pods backing a LoadBalancer service to exit the cluster using its ingress IP.

 [Hybrid Overlay](./docs/hybrid-overlay.md) feature creates VXLAN tunnels to nodes in the cluster that have been excluded from the ovn-kubernetes overlay using the no-hostsubnet-nodes config option.
 These tunnels allow pods on ovn-kubernetes nodes to communicate directly with other pods on nodes